cNikolaou/programming-c-supervision-questions/supervision-2/questions.md

 ```

 1. Explain simply how the arena works.
 Also:

-    1. What is the purpose of each variable?
+    a.
+What is the purpose of each variable?

-    2. Can you provide a schematic of the logic behind the arena?
+    b.
+Can you provide a schematic of the logic behind the arena?

 2. Is there any limitations with the implementation of the arena?
 If yes, then explain how you would fix it.

 ---